Daniil Kvyat: Early and personal life

+Junior racing career

+Karting

-In January 2005, Kvyat made his professional debut in motorsports winning his very first race in Sochi.
+In January 2005, Kvyat made his professional debut in motorsports winning his first race in Sochi.
 During the 2005 and 2006 seasons, Kvyat participated in local events, including the Russian karting championship and cup as well as in the occasional races in Italy.
 Consistently demonstrating strong performances, he later moved to Italy to fully concentrate on racing in one of the most competitive environments.
 Kvyat's first professional team in Italy was Franco Pellegrini's crew.

 During the winter of 2007, Kvyat's family moved to Italy to support his commitment demonstrated by his strong results.
 The young driver's parents stayed with him alternately, and he started education in Italian school, continuing to race in local tournaments.
 Before the start of the 2008 season, Kvyat, who had already proved himself in the Italian karting scene, signed a contract with the Zanardi factory team, led by well-known manager Dino Chiesa.
 Kvyat moved to the KF3 junior category and became a participant of the prestigious World Series Karting series.
 However, the Russian driver and Zanardi's partnership did not result in any success.
 He achieved European Championship qualification but Kvyat switched teams just before the championships started, to join privateers from Morsicani Racing, who used an FA Kart chassis.
-In their very first race, the new partnership produced an excellent result: Kvyat, who had tested the new kart of the new team just a couple of days before the start of the championship, not only made it to the finals but was fighting for the win.
+In their first race, the new partnership produced an excellent result: Kvyat, who had tested the new kart of the new team just a couple of days before the start of the championship, not only made it to the finals but was fighting for the win.

 Kvyat and Morsicani Racing won several prestigious competitions, including WSK rounds and the Bridgestone Cup.
 The Russian defeated his Zanardi ex-teammate, Nyck de Vries, who was now a protégé of the McLaren Formula 1 team.
 Kvyat also won the Trofeo delle Industrie, in the final heat of which Kvyat finished ahead of Antonio Giovinazzi and Rafaele Marchiello, future members of the Ferrari Academy.